 Many traditional sources recommend avoiding the stimulation of LI4 during pregnancy because of concerns that it may induce labor.

-While research has not conclusively shown that applying pressure to LI4 can induce labor, some results suggest that massaging this point may help with labor pain.
+While research has not conclusively shown that applying pressure to LI4 can induce labor,

 The SP6 point is on the inside of the leg just above the ankle.
 Traditional practitioners associate this spot with spleen health.